 Data is a precious and sought-after resource for both healthcare providers and bad actors.
 As a user, you’re also concerned about data privacy.
 While developers might want the software to be as comprehensive as possible, they must avoid infringing on users’ civil rights.
 If you’re a telehealth provider, place special emphasis on how you collect, use, and disclose sensitive medical data.

-While you might have state-of-the-art software development and testing resources, the same can’t be said of your consumers.
+While you might have state-of-the-art software development and testing resources for a covid pcr test, the same can’t be said of your consumers.
 Consider broadband or WiFi quality, as well as general IT infrastructure.

 3. Regulatory Policies

 Various states require physicians to be licensed before attending to patients in their jurisdictions.
 Does the same apply to telehealth solutions?
 Can you seek the virtual services of a doctor across state lines?
 These are some of the regulatory issues that must be addressed for digital health to work successfully.
 Health insurance companies should also clarify whether they’ll reimburse for virtual sessions.